Remote Viewing Program

 Specific attention will be given to helping you to describe lost and missing objects, pets and people.

-A simple "best of" form of Controlled Remote Viewing, Extended Remote Viewing, and Associative Remote Viewing within a philosophical framework that promotes flexibility of tools, methods, approaches depending on the target type, situation, viewer, and client.
+A simple "best of" form of Controlled Remote Viewing, Extended Remote Viewing, and Associative Remote Viewing within a philosophical framework that promotes flexibility of tools, methods and approaches depending on the target type, situation, viewer, and client.

-Dream ESP – learning how to dream future feedback photos and newspaper editions will also be covered.
+Dream ESP will also cover learning how to dream future feedback photos and newspaper editions.

 By the end of class you will have viewed numerous targets in 12 weeks of all different types and subject matters.
 The goal is to have a full intuitive tool bag you can draw from for every situation.

 Classes are taught via webinar, they are highly interactive, personalized and in a small group format.

 Classes are 3 hours to 3.5 long.
 Weekly homework assignments will be given as well.
 Class is recorded so if someone misses a class, they can listen to a recording but attendance is recommended since it is so interactive.

 The remote viewing classes are taught via webinar on http://www.zoom.us.